PoisonousJohn/poisonousjohn.github.io/_posts/2020-04-04-are-you-growing-your-juniors-right.en.md

   - Soft skills
   - Management
 excerpt: >
   I have a student.
-At the beginning of his path I helped him to comprehend our craft.
+At the beginning of his path, I helped him to comprehend our craft.
 Then he got into a quite big company.
 What they did to him...
 ---

 Nothing!
 Literally -- nothing.
-And that's a point.
+And that's the point.

-When my student told me about what's happening on his job, I couldn't take it anymore and decided to write this article.
+When my student told me about what's happening in his job, I couldn't take it anymore and decided to write this article.
 I hope to help at least some people with it.

 Let's look at a couple of problems.
 Such situations happen not only in our industry.
 You can find them in any place where they hire interns/beginners.